 To welcome dogs, there will be a waterbowl, towels and treats available at the front door.
 There's even an adjoining riverside field for stick throwing and ballgames or a short woodland walk.

-The main B&B area is set in the Georgian side of the house with tall ceilings and plenty of ambient light.
+The main B&B area is set in the Victorian side of the house with tall ceilings, decorative plasterwork and plenty of ambient light from large windows.
 The walls are decorated with the garden photographs of Andrea Jones (Alasdair’s wife).
 The house is set in a footprint of 2 acres and the gardens are an enthusiastic ‘work in progress’!

-The breakfast menu offers a traditional Scottish Breakfast with locally sourced sausages and bacon as well as a slice of haggis.
-Alternatively you can try either kippers (smoked fish) or our Contemporary Irish Breakfast with home made multigrain soda bread, Irish sausages, scrambled eggs and rocket.
-We are sympathetic to vegetarians, vegans and those with other special dietary requirements and will do our best to offer alternatives if requested.
+The breakfast menu offers a traditional Scottish breakfast including our own free range eggs, sausages, bacon as well as sliced haggis and black pudding.
+Alternatively you can try either kippers or our version of an Irish breakfast including home made multigrain soda bread, sausages, scrambled eggs and rocket.
+We are sympathetic to vegetarians, vegans and those with other special dietary requirements and will do our best to offer alternatives given advance notice.

-There are hill walking, trails and rambling nearby in stunning scenery, mountain biking, cycling, fishing and bird watching all within easy reach.
-The village has a Post Office and Community Store with excellent hot snacks to go within a short walking distance.
-There are beaches nearby with views to Ailsa Craig and the Western Isles.
+There are hill walking trails and rambling routes nearby in stunning scenery, mountain biking, cycling, fishing and bird watching are all within easy reach.
+The village has a Post Office / community store with excellent hot snacks within a short walking distance.
+There are beaches close by with views to Ailsa Craig and the Western Isles.

-The Galloway Forest Park, the first Dark Sky Park in the UK and one of the best places for stargazing in the world is also close by.
-Easy access from Glasgow and Prestwick Airports and the Stranraer Ferries.
+We are on the edge of the neighbouring Galloway Forest Park with the first Dark Sky Park in the UK, one of the best places for stargazing in the world.
+We are easily reached from Glasgow and Stranraer for the Northern Irish ferry terminals.